solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 used to ensure the Staged Features PDA corresponding to the *current* epoch was provided.

-Nodes should submit a transaction containing this instruction:

-- Any time at least 4500 slots before the end of the epoch.
-- During startup after any reboot.

-Transactions sent too late (< 4500 slots before the epoch end) will be rejected by the Feature Gate program.

-If a node does not send this transaction or it is rejected, their stake is not tallied.
-This is analogous to a node sending this transaction at a valid slot in the epoch signalling support for zero features.
+If a node does not send this transaction successfully during the current epoch, their stake is not tallied.
+This is analogous to a node signalling support for zero features.

 If a feature is revoked, the list of staged features will not change, and nodes may still signal support for this feature.
 However, the runtime will not